 Wi-Fi calling is now seeing a wide-spread adoption in several countries.
 The feature is now available in India through Airtel and Jio and is also known as VoWiFi or voice over Wi-Fi.
 Although it’s worth noting that not every smartphone supports the feature.
 Nevertheless, you will first have to enable the feature on your handset to use it.
 Fortunately, you do not need to download third-party apps to enable the feature.
 It can be turned on just like any other function such as Wi-Fi on your Android device.

-In this guide we’ll show you how to toggle on the feature on Android phones.
-Disclamer!
-There are several Android OEMs which have their custom skin.
+In this guide, we’ll show you how to toggle on the feature on Android phones.
+There are several Android OEMs that have their custom skin.
 Therefore, some names of the settings or the user interface might be different for you.
 For the purpose of this guide, we’re using the Samsung Galaxy S9 running the One UI 2.0 beta.
 The device does support Wi-Fi calling on Jio in India.
-Before beginning with the guide, we’d suggest checking your carriers website to see if your Android phone supports voice over Wi-Fi.
-If it does, then follow the steps below to enable it calling on Android.
+Before beginning with the guide, we’d suggest checking your carrier’s website to see if your Android phone supports voice over Wi-Fi.
+If it does, then follow the steps below to enable calling on Android.

 Enable Wi-Fi Calling on Android phones

 The entire process should take no longer than a few seconds.
 And you can check out the feature right away after you enable it.